-A Geologic Time Feature derives from a rock body indirectly occupying a time region.
+A Geologic Time Feature derives from a rock body indirectly occupying a time region through its participation in the event that formed the rock body at that time.
 The rock body hosts the feature, and the time region is an essential part of the feature.
+There are two views of geological time interval features (e.g. Jurassic Period).
+In one view it is a time interval occupied by the event that formed some rock body, e.g. a chronostratigraphic unit (e.g. Jurassic System).
+Alternatively, a time interval feature can be defined as the time interval between events that formed two rock-body boundaries.
+This second view is the one taken by the International Commission on Stratigraphy (ICS) (Remane et al. 1996) in the current definition of the Geologic Time Scale.
+The rock-body boundaries that formally define the ICS Geologic Time Scale are 'Global Boundary Stratotype Section and Points' (GGSP).
+A Geologic Time Date is the time instant occupied by an event that forms a rock body boundary.
+The ICS defines 'Global Standard Stratigraphic Age' (GSSA) time instants to bound Geologic Time Scale eras in the Precambrian.
+These are loosely derived from events recognized in the Precambrian geologic record that do not have an identifiable particular rock body boundary.

-A geological time interval (e.g. Jurassic Period) is thus the time interval occupied by some rock body, e.g. a chronostratigraphic unit (e.g. Jurassic System).
-Likewise, a Geologic Time Date is the time instant occupied by a certain rock body (GSSA) or contact (GGSP), with the contact additionally also hosted by a (global) event.
-Note a GSSA is considered here to be affiliated (possibly loosely) with some rock body, such as a dated sample or field observation – otherwise it would have no evidential geological basis.
-A Geologic Time Boundary (e.g. end of the Jurassic Period) is a time instant hosted by both a rock body and a geologic time interval – it could not exist without the interval (e.g. Jurassic Period) nor without the rock body that hosts the time instant (e.g. GSSP, GSSA).
+A Geologic Time Boundary (e.g. start of the Jurassic Period) is a time instant hosted by both a rock body and a geologic time interval – it could not exist without the interval (e.g. Jurassic Period) nor without the rock body that hosts the time instant (e.g. GSSP).
 Geologic time intervals are delineated into time units and scales, using the type of essential part as discriminating criteria.
 A Specific Geologic Time Unit (e.g. Jurassic 2017) has a non-geologic time interval as static part (e.g. 201 Ma – 145 Ma), which cannot change – if it changed (i.e. if either of its boundaries alters) it would no longer be e.g. Jurassic 2017.
-A Generic Geologic Time Unit (e.g. Jurassic Period) does not have other time intervals as static parts - it has specific geologic time intervals as non-static essential parts (which can change over time).
-This means the Jurassic Period is the sum of all its different manifestations, such as Jurassic 2010, 2017, 2020; consequently, at any one time, a limited number of specific units (ideally one) form the Jurassic Period.
-A Geologic Time Scale is then a collection of specific or generic geologic time units, which are its static parts – i.e. if a time unit changes then the altered collection becomes a different time scale.
+A Specific Geologic Time Unit is derived from particular definitions of its rock body boundaries and estimation of the temporal position of those boundaries.
+A Generic Geologic Time Unit is defined by its position between other time units, without necessarily specifying bounding time instants.
+A Generic Geologic Time Unit (e.g. Jurassic Period) has specific geologic time intervals as non-static essential parts (which can change over time.
+This means that ontologically, the Jurassic Period is the sum of all its different manifestations, such as Jurassic 2010, 2017, 2020.
+At any one time, there might be multiple specific units (ideally one) accepted by the community as the best specific time unit manifesting a generic time unit.
+A Geologic Time Scale is a collection of either specific or generic geologic time units, which are its static parts – i.e. if a time unit changes then the altered collection becomes a different time scale.
 A time scale in this sense is essentially (1) tied to a specific rock body (e.g. the Earth’s rock mass), and (2) an interval of time subdivided into other geological time units.
-In general, this approach aligns with prior work on geologic time (Cox & Richard, 2010), while providing a new ontological interpretation grounded in the notion of temporal features.
+In general, this approach aligns with prior work on geologic time (Cox & Richard, 2014), while providing a new ontological interpretation grounded in the notion of temporal features.

 Geological Situations